omrprt/wdi-first-project/readme.md

   <figcaption><a href="#" title="Q Who!?">This is my first project at GA: it inspired by the classic game Guess with a Star Trek theme.</a></figcaption>
 </figure>

+### Project Brief

+Your app must:

+Your app must:

+* Render a game in the browser
+* Design logic for winning & visually display which player won
+* Include separate HTML / CSS / JavaScript files
+* Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
+* Use Javascript or jQuery for DOM manipulation
+* Deploy your game online, where the rest of the world can access it
+* Use semantic markup for HTML and CSS (adhere to best practices)

 ### [](https://github.com/omrprt/wdi-first-project#setup)Installation and setup

 #### Run Locally